 - Last updated:

 Council has expanded and improved its free Wi-Fi services for the community.
-There are now access points at Mooloolaba Beach, Alexandra Headland and Maroochydore Beach, expanding Wi-Fi to over 70 access points at 21 locations across the region.
+There are now access points at Mooloolaba Beach, Alexandra Headland, Maroochydore Beach and Kings Beach Caloundra, expanding Wi-Fi to 145 access points at various locations across the region.

 SC Free Wi-Fi builds on the free Wi-Fi which was available as part of a trial since December 2012 to create a permanent expanded service to the Sunshine Coast Community.

 |Alexandra Headland Surf Club||Active|

 |Coolum Caravan Park||Active|

 |Cotton Tree Caravan Park||Active|

 |Mooloolaba Surf Club||Active|